jngadiub/AIHEP_2022_LOI_template/README.md

-# FNAL AI HEP Proposal
+# FNAL AI HEP Letter of Intent

 Modified from ECA templates: